le-chartreux/modern-python/code/documentation/write.md

 ## Format

-Each public element should be documented with a [docstring](https://peps.python.org/pep-0257/).
-There are many docstring formats depending on the style you prefer: [Google](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings), [Epytext](https://epydoc.sourceforge.net/manual-epytext.html), [reStructuredText](https://peps.python.org/pep-0287/), [Numpy](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard)...
-Choose one of them and stick to it.
+Each public element have a [docstring](https://peps.python.org/pep-0257/), following one of the many available formats such as [Google](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings), [Epytext](https://epydoc.sourceforge.net/manual-epytext.html), [reStructuredText](https://peps.python.org/pep-0287/) or [Numpy](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
+Choose one of them that suits your style and stick to it consistently.

 ## Short